radialglo/myreads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+---

+## Implementation Details
+1. Routing
+    For routing I installed 'react-router-dom' via ```npm install react-router-dom```.
+Then I conditionally displayed the bookshelf view and search view using the Route Component.
+I made the plus button and back button link to the search page and bookshelf respectively by using the Link Component.